 No land or building lot shall be configured in such a way that in the opinion of the Commission, it could control access to other property unless the control of such land or building lot is placed within the jurisdiction of the Town under conditions approved by the Commission.

-Insofar as practical, side lot lines shall be at right angles to straight street lines or radial to curved street lines, unless a variation from this provision would result in a better road or lot layout.
+Side lot lines shall be configured as uniformly perpendicular as possible, unless a variation from this provision would result in a better road or lot layout.
 In general, lot lines shall be laid out so as not to cross municipal boundary lines.

-Corners of all lots, open space, conservation easements, and other parcels or areas shall be marked with one (1) iron pin.
+Corners of all lots, open space, conservation easements, and other parcels or areas shall be marked with iron pins.
 Iron pins, not less than ¾ inch in diameter and 36 inches in length consisting of a suitable rod or pipe, shall be placed:

 at each point of intersection of a lot line and the right of way line of a street, and

 at all other lot corners and shall be installed in a manner conforming to standards of the Connecticut Association of Land Surveyors.
 Monuments may be substituted for iron pins.
-Pins,

-however, are not required at each change in direction of an irregular lot line, such as along a stream or stone wall.

 Lots intended for separate ownership or building shall be numbered consecutively throughout the entire subdivision beginning with the number" l ."
 Resubdivisions of lots may be lettered consecutively beginning with the letter "A." Adjoining sections of the same subdivision having the same title shall not duplicate numbers.